DylanRhymaun/personal-website/writing/fun/albumsof2025.md

   <div class="album-review">
     <h3>Review</h3>
     <p>A lengthy and overall somewhat miserable experience.
-The instrumentation, vision, and narrative are there, albeit a bit bland, but that narrative centers on Emma&#x27;s mental health journey, and unfortunatley, it comes across as the thoughts of someone who should have grown out of those feelings years earlier.
+The instrumentation, vision, and narrative are there, albeit a bit bland - that narrative centers on Emma&#x27;s mental health journey, and unfortunatley it comes across as the thoughts of someone who should have grown out of those feelings years earlier.
 That is in no way meant to discredit her experience, instead I argue that the story clashes with the more mature sound the other aspects of the music has, leaving the listener ultimatley neutral about her journey.
 In my opinion, there a huge disconnect and lack of cohesion between the subject matter and instrumentation.
 3/4 of the way in, and I just got annoyed by most of the songs.
 None are particularly worthy of being in a daily rotation, yet it almost sounds like they expect to be taken as such while also being worthy of critical analysis and acclaim.
 Good album art tho. </p>
   </div>

   <a href="https://www.youtube.com/watch?v=9cXpou1r6sI" class="listen-link" target="_blank">Listen</a>